hichem-zahaf/makkan/README.md

-# MAKAN - Local PDF Document Management System
+# MAKKAN - Local File Management System

-A local-first document management system for PDF collections with markdown-based metadata.
-Built with Next.js 14, TypeScript, and local file system storage (no external database required).
+A local-first file management system designed to help you keep track of all your files with SQLite-based indexing and markdown metadata.
+Built with Next.js 15, React 19, TypeScript, and better-sqlite3.

 ## Overview

-MAKKAN helps you organize and manage your downloaded PDF documents using simple markdown files for metadata.
-Each PDF has a companion `.md` file that stores all metadata (title, author, tags, notes, etc.), making your data portable and easily accessible with any text editor.
+MAKKAN helps you organize and manage your local files using a hybrid architecture: files are stored on the filesystem while a SQLite database provides fast indexing, search, and filtering capabilities for metadata.
+This approach ensures data portability while delivering excellent performance for large collections.
+The main goal is to make it easier for people to keep track of their files—whether documents, images, ebooks, or any other type.

 ## Features

-- **Local-First Architecture**: No database required - all data stored in the file system
-- **Markdown Metadata**: Simple, human-readable metadata files alongside your PDFs
+- **Hybrid Storage Architecture**: Filesystem as source of truth with SQLite for fast queries
-- **Smart Search**: Fuzzy search across all metadata fields with saved searches
+- **Full-Text Search**: FTS5-powered search with BM25 ranking across all file metadata
-- **Real-Time Updates**: Automatic file watching detects changes in your library folders
+- **Real-Time Updates**: Automatic file watching and database synchronization
-- **PDF Viewer**: Embedded viewer with page navigation and zoom controls
+- **File Viewer**: Built-in PDF viewer with page navigation and zoom controls
+- **Multi-File Type Support**: PDF with extensible support for additional file types
-- **Flexible Organization**: Support for multiple libraries with custom metadata
+- **Flexible Organization**: Support for multiple libraries with custom categories
-- **Bulk Import**: Scan existing folders and auto-generate metadata
+- **Bulk Operations**: Batch import, export, and metadata editing
-- **Drag-and-Drop Upload**: Easy file upload with progress tracking
+- **Advanced Filters**: Filter by category, tags, author, read status, favorites, and date ranges
+- **Favorites & Ratings**: Mark documents as favorites and rate them 1-5 stars
+- **Reading Progress Tracking**: Track unread, reading, and read status
-- **Grid/Table Views**: Toggle between visual layouts
+- **Grid/Table Views**: Toggle between visual layouts with sortable columns
-- **Custom Fields**: Add unlimited custom key-value pairs to documents

 ## Tech Stack

-- **Framework**: Next.js 14 (App Router)
+- **Framework**: Next.js 15 (App Router)
+- **React**: 19.0
-- **Language**: TypeScript
+- **Language**: TypeScript 5.7
+- **Database**: better-sqlite3 with FTS5 full-text search
-- **Styling**: Tailwind CSS
+- **Styling**: Tailwind CSS 3.4
-- **PDF Rendering**: react-pdf
+- **File Rendering**: react-pdf 9.1 (PDF support, extensible for other types)
-- **Search**: Fuse.js (fuzzy search)
+- **Search**: FTS5 + Fuse.js (fallback)
-- **File Watching**: chokidar
+- **File Watching**: chokidar 4.0
-- **Markdown**: gray-matter (frontmatter parsing)
+- **UI Components**: Radix UI primitives
+- **Theme**: next-themes (light/dark mode)

 ## Installation